Employment Opportunities for Americans at UNESCO

 You can take a look at UNESCO’s current vacancies here.

 The UNESCO Young Professional Program provides an opportunity for young professionals from nations under represented at UNESCO (such as the U.S.) to gain a career track position within the organization.
-The application window for 2011 is closed; it is not yet certain whether UNESCO will call for Young Professional Program applicants in 2012.
+Please contact firstname.lastname@example.org for a copy of the application.
+The application process for U.S. submissions closed June 15, 2015.

 UNESCO offers internships for graduate students – these internships last between one and four months.
 For more information, click here.